 - joint pain

 There is a common misconception that a yeast allergy is the cause of the red, blotchy skin that some people develop after drinking alcoholic beverages.
-This rash is actually most often related to sulfur dioxide.
-Sulfur dioxide is a common ingredient in alcohol, which may activate reactions to other allergens such as wheat and sulfites.
-Sometimes histamines and tannins will trigger rashes as well.
+This rash is usually an allergy-like reaction (not a true allergy) related to sulfur dioxide in alcoholic drinks.
+Sulfur dioxide may activate allergy-like reactions to other substances it is found within, such as wheat-containing foods where this and other sulfites are used as preservatives.
+Sometimes histamine release and tannins will trigger rashes as well.
 A yeast allergy will typically not cause a rash.

 Anyone can develop a yeast allergy, but certain individuals are more likely to than others.

-One of the most common risk factors for developing a yeast allergy is a weakened immune system.
-People with diabetes are also at a higher risk.
+One of the most common risk factors for developing a yeast overgrowth or allergy is a weakened immune system.
+People with diabetes mellitus are also at a higher risk.

-Gluten allergies (or celiac disease) and gluten sensitivities may be confused with yeast allergies.
+Gluten sensitive enteropathy (also known as celiac disease and celiac sprue) may be confused with yeast allergies.
+Gluten intolerance due to celiac sprue is an autoimmune disease, as opposed to an allergy.
 Gluten is a mixture of proteins, found in grains such as wheat, rye, and barley.
 It’s often added to processed foods.

-If someone continues to consume yeast when they’re allergic, it can cause an array of symptoms, such as difficulty concentrating, mood disorders, ear infections, and more.
-Long-term malnourishment and gastrointestinal damage may also occur.
+If an individual continues to consume yeast when he or she is allergic to it, it can be associated with an array of symptoms and problems, such as difficulty concentrating, mood disorders, ear infections, and more.
+Long-term effects and damage may also occur.

-Yeast allergies may be related to a weakened immune system or diabetes.
+Yeast allergies or overgrowth may be related to a weakened immune system or diabetes mellitus.
 These underlying causes will need to be treated on their own.

 Items that you can eat or drink freely include: